fpelliccioni/fpelliccioni.github.io/_posts/es/posts/2015-08-12-usando-la-terminologia-adecuada-metodo.md

 - A method consists of a sequence of expressions.
 Program execution proceeds by sequentially evaluating the expressions in one of more methods.
 There are three types of expressions: assignments, message sends, and returns.

+Como no pude encontrar referencias anteriores a Smalltalk sobre algún otro lenguaje que utilice la palabra "método" [[6]](#Ref6), le consulté a [Paul McJones](http://www.softwarepreservation.org/author/pmcjones), miembro del [Software Preservation Group](http://www.softwarepreservation.org/) y co-autor de [Elements of Programming](http://www.elementsofprogramming.com/), para mi es una eminencia en lo que respecta a historia de los lenguajes de programación y sobre la historia de la computación en general.

+> Fernando: ...
+Do you know any programming language, before Smalltalk, that use the word "method"? ...

+> Paul: You ask a very interesting question.
+I think you are correct that the word “method” was first used in that sense by the Smalltalk community.
+I looked through some early documents, such as the Smalltalk-72 Instruction Manual, and I don’t see “method” being used yet...
+Dan Ingall’s 1978 POPL paper on Smalltalk-76 is the earliest paper I’ve found so far that uses method in the sense you are interested in...